sharmaeklavya2/blog-source/content/posts/easy-dal.md

 * Black urad
 * Chana

+All of these taste different, but the recipe for cooking them is almost the same, so you can get variety without having to learn much cooking.

 You can find bags of these seeds in Indian stores.
 In the US, you'll find 2-pound and 4-pound bags (0.91 kg and 1.81 kg).